Do you know how long it takes for people to decide whether to stay on your website?

 Websites typically add breadcrumbs under the header or at the bottom of the article’s body content.

-The BBC website makes it obvious that the current article is in sport, football and European football categories.
+Below, the BBC website makes it obvious that the article you’re reading is in the Sport, Football, and European football categories.
 The user can find more information about any of these topics by clicking on the link.

 The search bar makes it easy for people to find specific content on your website.
 It’s helpful if your site has many pages that aren’t easily accessible through menu clicks.